All the individuals of a species that occupy a particular geographic area at a certain time.

-A factor that limits the growth, distribution, or amount of a population in a ecosystem.
+- A factor that limits the growth, distribution, or amount of a population in an ecosystem.

 The size of a population that can be supported indefinitely by the available resources and services of an ecosystem.

-The way in which an organism occupies a position in an ecosystem, including all the nessasary biotic and abiotic factors.
+The way that an organism occupies a position in an ecosystem, including all the necessary biotic and abiotic factors.

 An organism that kills and consumes other organisms.